techlore/go-incognito/Scripts/Section 2/2_ Minimalism_.md

 # Minimalism.

 Before we even discuss the internet, let’s talk about minimalism pertaining to your local files and programs.
-“Local” means files and programs stored on your \*show devices \* physical hard drives, phones, and other personal devices.
+“Local” means files and programs stored on your *(show devices)* physical hard drives, phones, and other personal devices.
 In general, the rule of thumb is the more programs and services you’re using, the higher chance of a security exploit and/or personal data collection.

-Why is this?
-Let’s find out after this short message… [Promotional Spot]

-A basic example: \* Hold Smartphone \* Almost all of us have smartphones.
+A basic example: *(Hold Smartphone)* Almost all of us have smartphones.
 Let’s say you download the Facebook app onto your phone.
 It can now read all of your contacts, your SMS messages sent outside of the app, and it can view your phone calls.
 This already is alarming.
 But let’s say you download Snapchat.
 Now